UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ## see post (using postman)
-Then, if you want to see it/get it. you can select get method, go to url: localhost:5000/api/goals with authentication selected bearer, click send and you can then see the post you've created.
+Then, if you want to see it/get it. you can select get method, go to url: localhost:5000/api/posts with authentication selected bearer, click send and you can then see the post you've created.

 ## delete post method
-select delete method, have authentication selected, go url: localhost:5000/api/goals/<post id>
+select delete method, have authentication selected, go url: localhost:5000/api/posts/<post id>

-the post id can be gained by using get method, but to use get method of goal, you need to have a provider token first.
+the post id can be gained by using get method, but to use get method of post, you need to have a provider token first.

 ## regain the info from creating provider (this renew the token tho)
 => you can get the id from select post method with url: